 The difference in the DEL predicted by MCF and the Potential Flow is presented below as a relative difference again (Figure 27), the Potential Flow being considered as the reference value.
-The tendency is the same as the one observed in the 12.5m water depth, with an overprediction of the MCF model for short periods and an underprediction for the long periods.
-When waves are small enough to make the second order loads irrelevant, there is almost no impact on the DEL as one could expect.
-Computing a global DEL on the full scatter diagram, accounting for the probability of occurrence of each [Hs;Tp] couple, results in a -1,2% underestimation of the DEL by the MCF model as compared to the Potential Flow.
+The tendency is the same as the one observed in the 12.5m water depth, with an overprediction of the MCF model for short periods.
+Computing a global DEL on the full scatter diagram, accounting for the probability of occurrence of each [Hs;Tp] couple, results in a +5.5% overestimation of the DEL by the MCF model as compared to the Potential Flow.
+Therefore, increasing the water depth decreases the level of conservatism of the MCF model.